he3als/iTunesDisabler/README.md

 # iTunes Disabler
 A batch (`.cmd`) script to 'disable/enable' iTunes for Windows.
-Still in development but it should be usable and work... ish.
+Still in development but it should be usable and work...
+You can find releases [here](https://github.com/he3als/iTunesDisabler/releases).

 **WARNING: This script is provided as is and I am not responsible for any damage done to your devices, Windows installation, iTunes installation and other Apple applications.**